 The project will require the candidate to produce, within 4 weeks of course completion, a piece of work based on the course content.
 This will require the candidate to use information gained during the course to produce a document which complies with the International Standard IEC 62402:2007, and demonstrates their knowledge and understanding of the subject and an ability to put it into practice.
 This will be assessed as either ‘satisfactory’ or ‘not satisfactory’.

-Tea, coffee, and soft drinks will be available during the course and a buffet lunch will be provided.
+Refreshments will be available during the course and a buffet lunch will be provided.

 During the course the attendees will be using an Obsolescence Management tool accessed through a website.
-Attendees are encouraged to bring their own, or office, internet-capable laptop, but if they do not possess one, a CMCA laptop will be provided for the duration of the course.
+Attendees are encouraged to bring their own, or office, internet-capable laptop, but if they do not possess one, a CMCA(UK) laptop will be provided for the duration of the course.

 Terms and Conditions

 Please click here to see a copy of our terms and conditions of sale.

 CMCA(UK) reserves the right to share publicity in relation to IIOM Training Course unless the client expressly opts out of any related publicity material, this includes photographs taken throughout the duration of the course.